When Dark Matter Heats Up: A Model-Independent Search for Non-Cold Behavior: Results

 For the case where only the CC dataset is used to reconstruct $w_{\rm DM}$, we observe an expected improvement in $-2\Delta\ln \mathcal{L}_{\rm max}$ due to the additional parameters with respect to $\Lambda$CDM.
 The Bayes factor indicates moderate evidence against this reconstruction, which aligns with expectations.
 Notably, allowing $w_{\rm DM}$ to vary leads to a significant increase in the best-fit $h$ (see Table~\ref{tabla_evidencias}), though it remains largely unconstrained.
 This alleviates the Hubble tension but comes at the cost of reduced constraining power.
 As shown in the upper part of Fig.~\ref{fig:wdm_gp}, the DM EoS exhibits an oscillatory behavior at the $1\sigma$ level, which is also reflected in the best-fit curve (red-dotted line).

 For the Pantheon+ dataset, the larger data sample results in fewer oscillations compared to CC, though slight deviations from $\Lambda$CDM's $w_{\rm DM} = 0$ persist at the $1\sigma$ level.
-Notably, we observe $w_{\rm DM} > 0$ around $z \approx 2.3$, followed by a sharp decline toward $z \approx 3$, mirroring the behavior seen with the kernel approach.
-This similarity is intriguing given the differing methodologies of both reconstructions.
-While the model-independent $w_{\rm DM}$ improves the fit, the Bayes factor suggests even weaker statistical support compared to the CC-only case.
+We also observe $w_{\rm DM} > 0$ around $z \approx 2.3$, followed by a sharp decline toward $z \approx 3$, mirroring the behavior seen with the kernel approach.
+We attribute this similarity and behaviour to the lack of data, and consequently of constraining power, in this redshift range, which causes the node located at $z = 3$ to default to a lower value than the previous one.
+While the parametric $w_{\rm DM}$ improves the fit, the Bayes factor suggests even weaker statistical support compared to the CC-only case.
 Moreover, both $H_0$ and $\Omega_m$ remain largely unconstrained, as indicated by the red contours in Fig.~\ref{fig:triangleplot}.
 In the standard model, the Pantheon+ dataset alone provides a relatively tight constraint on $\Omega_m$, yielding $\Omega_m = 0.332 \pm 0.018$.
-In contrast, the model-independent scenario results in a significantly broader constraint, $\Omega_m = 0.249 \pm 0.107$, due to the additional degrees of freedom introduced by allowing the DM equation of state to vary.
+In contrast, the parametric scenario results in a significantly broader constraint, $\Omega_m = 0.249 \pm 0.107$.

+This weakened constraint on $\Omega_m$ appears across all dataset combinations, although its magnitude varies depending on the case.
+It can be directly attributed to the additional degrees of freedom introduced by allowing the DM equation of state to vary.
+In the parametric approach, the dimensionless Hubble parameter is obtained after inference as